 THE MEANING OF DECIMALS

 A decimal -- 0.3865 -- is a proper fraction, which is a number less than 1.
 It is a part of number 1.
 To understand what that means, we must introduce the ordinal numbers: first, second, third, fourth, and so on.
 Because the ordinal numbers express division into equal parts.

 In this Lesson, we will answer the following:

 The counting-numbers have two forms: cardinal and ordinal.

-A cardinal number answer the question How many?
+A cardinal number answers the question How many?

-An ordinal number answer the question Which one?
+An ordinal number answers the question Which one?

 We will now see that the ordinal numbers express division into equal parts.
 An ordinal number names which part -- the third part, the fourth, the fifth, and so on.